Hypertufa Plant Pot Faces

 More Funny Garden Stuff

-After fiddling with trying to sculpt hypertufa into face planters, I came up with this idea – why not use those ubiquitous black plastic nursery pots as a mold and make hypertufa plant pot faces?
+After fiddling with trying to sculpt hypertufa into face planters, I came up with this idea – why not use those ubiquitous black plastic nursery pots as a mold and make some hypertufa plant pot faces?

 This way, you can use up the ugly black pots instead of sending them to the landfill, and make something equally ugly, but with a certain charm.